alexandengstrom/blundernet-chess-engine/README.md

 The model's input is a tensor representing the state of the chessboard, with 17 channels encoding both the pieces on the board and additional information like castling rights.
 If you'd like to use a different input format, you can implement your own `board_to_matrix` method.

 The output is a vector with a length corresponding to the total number of possible moves in uci-format, including both legal and illegal moves.

+## Lichess
+When running the Lichess-bridge.
+We will start to listens for incoming requests but also challenge other bot accounts.
+By default we will allow five games to be played at the same time.
+When challenging other bots, we will try to find matches that are close to us in ranking.
+When receiving challenges we will accept everything.